Unravelling the non-classicality role in Gaussian heat engines: Classicality and Passivity

-\section{Classicality}
+\subsection{Classicality}

-A multi-mode Gaussian state, with bosonic operators $\hat{\textbf{a}} = (\a_1, \ad_1, ..., \a_N, \ad_N)^{\T}$ satisfying the canonical commutation relation \cite{AlessioB, Cerf},
+A multi-mode Gaussian state, with bosonic operators $\textbf{a} = (a_1, a^{\dagger}_1, ..., a_N, a^{\dagger}_N)^{\T}$ satisfying the canonical commutation relation~\cite{AlessioB, Cerf},

-is entirely described by its two first statistical moments -- the first order, or displacement, and the second-order moments collected in the covariance matrix (CM).
-For the problem under consideration, we assume a single bosonic mode with null first moment, and the CM taking the form
+is entirely described by its two first statistical moments, the first--order, or displacement, and the second-order moments collected in the covariance matrix (CM).
+For the problem under consideration, we assume a single bosonic mode with zero first moment and CM given by

+The diagonal elements of $\tV$ represent the mean photon number, or occupation, whereas the off-diagonal elements represent correlations between different eigenstates, and these will be referred to as coherence parameter.
+A system described by a Hamiltonian $H$, and in thermal equilibrium with a thermal environment at temperature $T$, is described by a thermal state

+where $k_B$ denotes the Boltzmann constant.
+This state is an example of a Gaussian state, with null first moment and covariance matrix given by